epalmans/Tracker/README.md

     ```

-6. Check the `Arrtrust\Tracker\Cruncher` class and test for statistics number crunching.
+6. Check the `Palmans\Tracker\Cruncher` class and test for statistics number crunching.
 It is equipped with a number of methods for different types of statistics (mostly counts) in different time spans.

 Please check the tests and source code for further documentation, as the source code of Tracker is well tested and documented.